 - 1. In the second quarter of 2020, our Nicaragua operations generated revenues at approximately 60% of the revenues of our more normalized first quarter 2020 revenues.
 At the same time, we have restructured the business with the goal to stabilize cash flow at this new level of revenue.
 This process seems to have worked, but is still ongoing.
 We do not know if revenues are stabilized or have bottomed. - 2.
 In the second quarter of 2020, our Peru operations generated revenues at approximately 83% of the revenues of our more normalized first quarter 2020 revenues.
 To mitigate the fall of revenue, we have temporarily converted the hotel into a residence for quarantined Peruvians generating approximately \$305,000 in revenues.
 We do not believe this quarantine business is sustainable in the second half of the year and are actively exploring alternate revenues for a hotel business that will be competing for a highly-limited supply of guests in the months to come.
-On another note, our Peru operations have secured approximately \$345 thousand in debt guaranteed by the Peruvian government, which required uses are to support payroll and working capital.
+On another note, our Peru operations have secured approximately \$489 thousand in debt guaranteed by the Peruvian government, which required uses are to support payroll and working capital.
 The loan terms are 1.0% interest rate payable over 36 months, with a grace period on both principal and interest for the first 12 months.
-We have also begun to negotiate a significant interest-only period to our approximate \$4.0 million senior debt in Peru, and are hopeful of a positive outcome.
+We have also refinanced our \$4.6 million senior debt in Peru.
+The new loan terms include 12 months of interest only payments, then principal and interest for 97 months.